peretzrickett/lexsourcenext/README.md

 - VPN provides secure access to resources
 - Private DNS prevents public resolution
 - Front Door WAF can be enabled for protection
+- Azure Firewall inspects and controls all traffic

 ## Maintenance